hendrapaiton/jwt-spring-webflux/README.md

 # jwt-spring-webflux

-Sample project that uses Spring Webflux with JWT Tokens
+Sample project that uses Spring Webflux Kotlin with JWT Tokens and MongoDB using username/password login

 ## Run the application
 ```